Sadoun-Jr/Quiz-app-flutter/README.md

 # Known bugs in this version:

 1- "edit quiz list" displays old data when accessed and takes 2 seconds to refresh, because of a future() function in its initState() method.
 I did this because somehow the list that contains the entire list of quiz questions gets cleared right after the future() function.

+NOTE: Project is on hold due to work on my technicians app project